elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 This also works in a similar way to Git:

-> Seafile uses GIT&#8217;s version control model, but simplified for automatic synchronization, and doesn&#8217;t depend on GIT.
+> Seafile uses GIT's version control model, but simplified for automatic synchronization, and doesn't depend on GIT.
 Every library is like a GIT repository.
 It has its own unique history, which consists of a list of commits.
 A commit points to the root of a file system snapshot.
 The snapshot consists of directories and files.
 Files are further divided into blocks for more efficient network transfer and storage usage.

 So if I wanted my own private storage cloud, I would definitely give this a try as well.
 Actually there were a couple of sites, that compared ownCloud, SparkelShare, and Seafile and they all liked Seafile: